celery/celery/sources/userguide/monitoring.txt

-To take snapshots you need a Camera class, with this you can define what should happen every time the state is captured;  You can write it to a database, send it by e-mail or something else entirely.
+To take snapshots you need a Camera class, with this you can define what should happen every time the state is captured;  You can write it to a database, send it by email or something else entirely.

 :program:`celeryev` is then used to take snapshots with the camera, for example if you want to capture state every 2 seconds using the